 Competitive exams are a window through which youngsters can gain employment or entry into academic institutions in the country and even abroad.
 In India, the competition is generally very high due to the large number of candidates that take up the various exams.
-Generally, the seats and vacancies are far too less to cater to the large demand.
+Generally, the seats and vacancies are far too few to cater to the large demand.
 So, it takes a specialised focus on the part of the candidates to crack the various exams.
-The civil services exam is according to some, in a different league altogether because of its tough nature and the vast syllabus involved.
+The civil services exam is, according to some, in a different league altogether because of its tough nature and the vast syllabus involved.

 It is important that you chart out a study plan and then stick to it.
 Do not procrastinate.
 Time is valuable and generally scarce when it comes to preparing for a competitive exam.
-Also remember that time once lost cannot be retrieved.
+Also, remember that time once lost cannot be retrieved.
 So, avoid putting things off.

 Learn smart ways